-One of the uses of portable toilets is in the construction industry.
+One use of the best portable toilets is in the construction industry.
 So, in this article, we explore how they revolutionize this industry.

-If you are looking to hire portable toilets for this purpose, or any other kind of situation or event in which there are lots of people in attendance, then you will find that let loos is a company online that can assist you with this kind of service.
+If you are looking to hire portable toilets for this purpose or for portable toilets for camping, or any other situation or event in which there are lots of people in attendance, then you find that let loos is a company online that can assist you with this kind of service.

 It is quite a specialist area, so it is good to know who you can turn to for help.
 If your construction site needs portable toilets, continue reading for the latest background and information.